An Introduction to Double/Debiased Machine Learning: Monopsony in Online Markets

-Because there are no obvious choices of nuisance estimators for the inclusion of textual controls, we consider several different approaches.
-The set of candidate learners includes OLS as a simple unregularized baseline, cross-validated lasso and ridge as regularized linear approaches, as well as three types of random forest, three types of \texttt{XGBoost} and three types of feed-forward neural networks to capture potential non-linearities.
-In addition to the original set of controls, we consider BERT embeddings \citep{devlin2018bert} supplemented with the original hand-coded controls, resulting in a total of 18 distinct learner specifications.\footnote{The BERT embeddings are constructed by concatenating the task's title and description into one string and retrieving the classifier token from the last layer's level.}
+In our reanalysis, we retain the original hand-engineered covariates but replace the text representations used by \citet{dube2020} with fine-tuned embeddings from the large language model DeBERTa v3.
+Large language models map text into numerical representations, referred to as embeddings, that capture semantic and contextual information.
+We use fine-tuning to adapt the pre-trained parameters to our setting, thereby improving predictive performance.\footnote{We implement fine-tuning using Low-Rank Adaptation \citep[LoRA; ][]{hu2021loralowrankadaptationlarge}.
+Rather than fully retraining all parameters, LoRA optimizes a low-rank decomposition of the parameters updates, effectively modifying the model within a regularized subspace.} Fine-tuning is performed separately for the outcome and treatment models in each cross-fitting iteration, alleviating concerns about inducing over-fitting bias.

+We consider 12 candidate learners that are trained on hand-coded controls and fine-tuned embeddings: OLS as a simple unregularized baseline, cross-validated lasso and ridge as regularized linear methods, and, to allow for nonlinearities, three implementations of random forests, three implementations of gradient boosting (\texttt{XGBoost}), and three feed-forward neural network architectures.
+The tuning parameters are reported in Table~\ref{tab:dube_monopoly_individual_learners}.
+We set the number of folds to $K=3$, repeat cross-fitting $S=5$ times, and report the median aggregate estimates.
+Finally, to account for possible dependence in the data, we implement cross-fitting by recruiter, assigning all observations from a given recruiter to the same fold, and compute standard errors clustered at the recruiter level.\footnote{The Online Appendix provides additional implementation details, results for $K = 5$, and results obtained when ignoring dependence in the construction of cross-fitting folds.}

-Table~\ref{tab:dube_monopoly_individual_learners} shows that DML estimates can be highly sensitive to the choice of nuisance estimator, with point estimates ranging from $-0.388$ to $0.153$.
-These differences highlight a practical challenge with DML: The machine learning toolbox offers a rich set of methods, but different learners may produce qualitatively different parameter estimates.
+Table~\ref{tab:dube_monopoly_individual_learners} shows that DML estimates can be highly sensitive to the choice of nuisance estimator, with point estimates ranging from $-3.9$ to $2.1$.
+These differences highlight a practical challenge with DML: ML offers a rich set of methods, but different learners may yield qualitatively distinct results.
 This challenge has been noted in the literature.
-For example, through calibrated simulations, \citet{Ahrens2024_applied} illustrate stark differences in inferential results for target parameters estimated with DML with different nuisance parameter estimators; see also \citet{wuthrich2021}, \citet{giannone2021economic}, \citet{AF:MachineLabor}, and \citet{bach2024} for related discussion.
-Because the choice of the nuisance estimator is indeed consequential, it is fortunate that DML estimation naturally provides useful evidence about the quality of nuisance parameter estimators.
+For example, through calibrated simulations, \citet{Ahrens2024_applied} illustrate stark differences in inferential results for target parameters estimated with DML with different nuisance estimators; see also \citet{wuthrich2021}, \citet{giannone2021economic}, \citet{AF:MachineLabor}, and \citet{bach2024} for related discussions.